sunilBisht1103/Linux_For_Dummies/Linux_Commands/File and Directory Operations/Commands.md

 Press b to go back one page.
 Press q to quit the more command

-tree command is a powerful tool that displays the directory structure in a tree-like format, making it easier to visualize and navigate the file system.
+## 4.tree command is a powerful tool that displays the directory structure in a tree-like format, making it easier to visualize and navigate the file system.
 Tree

 .